cogentcore/core/README.md

 	+ cache keys if typing faster than can be processed -- need to check lag on new key?  later..
 	+ multi-span RenderSelect
 	+ command keys in keyfuns (C-x, C-c, M-x), sequences, etc
-	+ start on gide and put lots of wrapper stuff in there -- maybe all multi-long sequences can go in there and not in base textview?

 * CSS class = x should bring in properties for that class into top-level CSS for all below -- not sure it does that - nested classes.  need to figure that out really.